alejandroacevedo2305/AgenticChallenge/DESIGN_CHOICES.md

 - Explicit pattern list to look for
 - Critical emphasis on breach detection using CAPITAL letters

-This dual approach ensures 100% detection of successful breaches even if the LLM fails.
+This dual approach enable detection of successful breaches even if the LLM fails.

 ### State Management Design